Quantum phase estimation¶

 John von Neumann’s measurement scheme¶

 Quantum phase estimation is a discretization of von Neumann’s prescription to measure a Hermitian observable .
 The scheme that von Neumann envisioned is the following.
 We consider a quantum system that supports the observable , which we want to measure.
-We assume that we are only able to measure simpler observables, in our case single qubits, or as in the original setting the location of a single particle.
-It is therefore our goal to reduce the measurement of the complex observable to a measurement of the simpler observable, e.g. the location.
+We assume that we are only able to measure simpler observables, in our case single qubits, or as in the original setting, the location of a single particle.
+It is therefore our goal to reduce the measurement of the complex observable to a measurement of the simpler observable, such as the location.
 This simple observable is then referred to as the pointer.
-To map the complex observable on to the simpler one we’ll make use of a convenient observation from quantum mechanics.
-It is known that the momentum operator generate shifts for single particles.
+To map the complex observable onto the simpler one, we’ll make use of a convenient observation from quantum mechanics.
+It is known that the momentum operator generates shifts in position for single particles.

 That is, if we apply the unitary to some wave packet , then this wave packet will be shifted by in the positive direction.

-The scheme now assumes that we can apply the unitary evolution to both the system and the pointer register as illustrated in the following picture
+The scheme now assumes that we can apply the unitary evolution to both the system and the pointer register, as illustrated in the following image:

-This picture essentially describes von Neumann’s measurement scheme.
-We now follow the steps and first adjoin an ancilla – the pointer – which is a continuous quantum variable initialized in the state (the origin), so that the system+pointer is initialized in the state , where is the initial state of the system.
+This image describes von Neumann’s measurement scheme.
+We now follow the steps and first adjoin an auxiliary qubit – the pointer – which is a continuous quantum variable initialized in the state (the origin), so that the system + pointer is initialized in the state , where is the initial state of the system.
 Then we evolve according to the new Hamiltonian for a time , so the evolution is given by

 The quantum algorithm¶